How to Clean Almost Every Surface of Your Home With Vinegar

 Carpet odor and dust mite remover: Mix a few drops of your favorite essential oil with some distilled white vinegar in a spray bottle.
 Spritz lightly throughout.
 (Test in an inconspicuous spot first for colorfastness.)

 Carpet rinse: After shampooing your carpet, rinse it using 1/2-cup vinegar per gallon of water.
-This lifts dirt-attracting soap residue, so carpets stay cleaner, longer.
+This lifts dirt-attracting soap residue, so carpets stay cleaner for longer.

-Carpet pet odor remover: Wet spot with vinegar.
-Sprinkle with baking soda, and work the two together with a brush or your fingers.
-Let dry (ideally overnight).
-Vacuum.
+Carpet pet odor remover: To remove unpleasant pet odors from carpets, wet the spot with vinegar and sprinkle with baking soda.
+Work the two together with a brush or your fingers.
+Let dry (ideally overnight), then vacuum.

 Wood floor wash: Add 1/2-cup vinegar to a gallon of water to clean wood and laminated floors.

-Air freshener: Add a 1/2-teaspoon vinegar to a 4-ounce spray bottle, then fill with distilled water, plus a few drops of your favorite essential oil, if desired.
+Air freshener: Skip the chemicals with a natural air freshener.
+Add a 1/2-tsp. vinegar to a 4-ounce spray bottle, then fill with distilled water, plus a few drops of your favorite essential oil, if desired.

-Window cleaner: Mix 1/4-cup rubbing alcohol and 1/3-cup vinegar in a 32-oz spray bottle, then fill with water.
-Lightly spritz on a lint free cloth to clean.
+Window cleaner: Mix 1/4-cup rubbing alcohol and 1/3-cup vinegar in a 32-ounce spray bottle, then fill with water.
+Lightly spritz on a lint-free cloth to clean.

-All-purpose cleaner: Mix 1-cup vinegar, 2 teaspoons borax, 4-cups hot water, 5 drops liquid dish soap, 10 drops tea tree oil, and 10 drops your favorite essential oil (optional).
+All-purpose cleaner: Mix 1 cup vinegar, 2 tsp. borax, 4 cups hot water, 5 drops liquid dish soap, 10 drops tea tree oil, and 10 drops your favorite essential oil (optional).